kids aren't failing

 Intentional Environmental Design

-Spaces shape behavior long before adults do.
+Spaces shape behavior before adults do.

 Visible Support Pathways